-• Verbal: Name calling, persistent teasing, mocking, taunting and threats.

-• Physical: Any form of physical violence, intimidating behaviour, theft or the intentional damage of possessions.
-This includes hitting, kicking and pushing.

-- Emotional: Excluding, tormenting, ridiculing, humiliation, setting people up and spreading rumours. - Racist: Bullying based on ethnicity, skin colour, language, religion or cultural practices.

-• Homophobic: Discrimination based on sexuality and/or gender identity.

-• Disablist: The bullying of children who have special educational needs and disabilities.

-• Based on 'difference': Bullying based on any real or perceived difference.
+- Verbal: Name calling, persistent teasing, mocking, taunting and threats. - Physical: Any form of physical violence, intimidating behaviour, theft or the intentional damage of possessions.
+This includes hitting, kicking and pushing. - Cyber: Cyber bullying is the misuse of digital technologies or communications to bully a person or a group, typically through messages or actions that are threatening and/or intended to cause offence, anxiety or humiliation. - Physical: Any form of physical violence, intimidating behaviour, theft or the intentional damage of possessions.
+This includes hitting, kicking and pushing. - Emotional: Excluding, tormenting, ridiculing, humiliation, setting people up and spreading rumours. - Racist: Bullying based on ethnicity, skin colour, language, religion or cultural practices. - Homophobic: Discrimination based on sexuality and/or gender identity. - Sexual: Unwelcome sexual advances or remarks that are intended to cause offence, humiliation or intimidation.
+This could include pressure to send images of a sexual nature. - Disablist: The bullying of children who have special educational needs and disabilities. - Based on 'difference': Bullying based on any real or perceived difference.
 This can include, but is not limited to, factors surrounding the way someone looks or dresses, hobbies and interests, family situation or social behaviour.

-Hatfield Swimming Club Welfare Policies in line with Wavepower 2016-19 issued 1 April 2018.
-This policy supersedes any previous versions.